lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 end
 {% endhighlight %}

 The controller specs are long and detailed, but they are covering all the possible expectations about the controller.
-We are testing that our index actions return the right collection of <code>Customer</code> objects, the show action retrieves the right object, create is persisting a new object only if it's valid and update is modifying accordingly to the given new attributes.
+We are testing that our index action returns the right collection of <code>Customer</code> objects, the show action retrieves the right object, create is persisting a new object only if it's valid and update is modifying accordingly to the given new attributes.
 Finally we check that destroy actually deletes the given record from the database.

 {% highlight ruby %}
 # file: app/controllers/customers_controller.rb